 Creditworthy third year JD and LLM students are eligible for bar study loans either with federal loans or with private educational loans.

 FEDERAL LOANS; Certain fees related to bar study are allowed to be added to a 3L student’s cost of attendance.
-Students that are eligible for federal loans can receive an additional $1,010 in federal loans, most likely Federal Graduate PLUS loans, to offset these fees.
-Please note that the $1,010 in fees pertain only to the cost of the IL bar exam.
+Students that are eligible for federal loans can receive additional funds in federal loans, most likely Federal Graduate PLUS loans, to offset these fees.
+Please note that the fees pertain only to the cost of the IL bar exam.
 Should you have bar examination fees in another state that exceed this amount, you will need to contact the Financial Aid Office to discuss your options.
 Federal regulations only allow the university to cover the cost of one state exam and so, if you will be taking the bar exam in more than one state, your request can be for the exam with the highest cost.
 Additional fees for late registration cannot be included in the request.
 Federal regulations also allow the university to increase your cost of attendance for fees relating only to the registration and administration of the bar exam, not for any bar preparation classes.
+For details on the amount available, please review the Emails For Current Students for the most up-to-date information.

 PRIVATE EDUCATIONAL LOANS: These are private educational loans that can be used to help graduating students cover the costs of their bar preparation courses and bar exam expenses.
 Various lenders have bar loan options with varying amount of borrowing limits, generally up to $15,000.
 Please note that the bar study loan is not part of a financial aid package, meaning that this loan will not appear on CAESAR.
 These loans will be sent via paper check to the borrower directly, not the School.
 Many of these lenders have an online application; however, you should speak the Admissions Office if you are considering a bar loan or have applied for a bar loan.